 To make deposits into your on-campus account, simply take the deposits to the Business Office (first floor of Nelson Hall) along with your account number.
-For cash deposits, you are to fill out the "Cash Received" form (See "FORMS").
+For cash deposits, you are to fill out the "Cash Received" form which can be found in the Office of Student Engagement.
 A representative will complete your deposit and give you a receipt.